 Colby Woodland Garden – Amroth

 A secret woodland garden set in a tranquil valley that has a rich industrial history.
 Bring the family here for lots of outdoor fun; explore the landscape with its streams, woodland and meadows, look for wildlife, cross the log bridge, play on the rope swings, borrow some ducks to race on the stream or use the free pond dipping kits and games for the meadow.
 Find out more.

 Plas Newydd House and Gardens – Bangor

-This elegant house, which was redesigned in the 18th century, also has a fascinating military museum, as well as a beautiful spring garden and a vast surrounding woodland to explore.
+This elegant house, which was redesigned in the 18th century, also has a fascinating military museum.
+There’s also a beautiful spring garden and a vast surrounding woodland to explore.
 Take in the breathtaking views from the Menai Strait to the mountains of Snowdonia!
-Findout more.
+Find out more.

 Tredegar House – Newport

 This dramatic 17th century house with beautiful gardens and parkland is a great place to bring the family.
-The house was the home of the Morgan family for over 500 years, learn how the family impacted on the population of south-east Wales socially, economically and politically and influenced the heritage of the area.
+The house was the home of the Morgan family for over 500 years.
+Learn how the family impacted south-east Wales socially, economically and politically and influenced the heritage of the area.
 There’s even a play area that little ones will love!
 Find out more.

 What have you been up to?
 We’d really love to know!
 Someone else might love it, and really want to go!
 If you’ve got ideas, suggestions or reviews, you can shout all about it on whatever channel you choose!